StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_TABLE.md

 Please use specified key columns and specified value ranges for partitioning.

-- For the naming conventions of partition name, see [System limits](../../../reference/System_limit.md).
+- For the naming conventions of partition names, see [System limits](../../../reference/System_limit.md).
 - Columns in Range partition only support the following types: TINYINT, SMALLINT, INT, BIGINT, LARGEINT, DATE, and DATETIME.
 - Partitions are left closed and right open.
 The left boundary of the first partition is of minimum value.
 - NULL value is stored only in partitions that contain minimum values.
 When the partition containing the minimum value is deleted, NULL values can no longer be imported.